-Cartagena de Indias is true Colombian gem, set on the Caribbean coast, and one of the most visited cities of South America.
+Cartagena de Indias is a true Colombian gem, set on the Caribbean coast, and one of the most visited cities of South America.
 Its Old Town, dating back to the 16th century, remained mainly intact and is today a UNESCO World Heritage Site.
 You will love exploring its colorful streets and discovering old buildings, beautiful examples of Spanish-Colonial architecture.
-Also, you will see that beaches here are amazing and that they resemble the ones in Rio de Janeiro and Miami – you’ll have amazing beach days here.
+Also, you will see that the beaches here are amazing and that they resemble the ones in Rio de Janeiro and Miami – you’ll have amazing beach days here.

 Cartagena – the Caribbean gem

 Once again, prepare yourself for exploring a great South American culture.
 Wander through the streets of Cartagena and you will see the iconic palenqueras – Afro-Colombian women in bright dresses selling fruit.
-You should know that they all come from a nearby village, that is also a UNESCO World Heritage Site, San Basilio de Palenque – the first freed slaves’ settlement and the home to one unique language.
-Cartagena is home of amazing art, literature and architecture – you will love exploring it.
+You should know that they all come from a nearby village, which is also a UNESCO World Heritage Site, San Basilio de Palenque – the first freed slaves’ settlement and the home to one unique language.
+Cartagena is home of amazing art, literature, and architecture – you will love exploring it.